markonikolas/colossal-potato/README.md

 pnpm run db:seed # seed the database
 ```

-In this project four services communicate with each other: client, api, rest and the database.
+In this project four services communicate with each other: client, api, redis and the database.
 Also, there is prisma studio container.

 client -> [localhost:3000](localhost:3000)